Domestic Asset Protection Trusts

 Even for DAPT-state residents, federal bankruptcy preemption creates a ceiling on protection.
 Any creditor who can force an involuntary bankruptcy petition can reach DAPT assets transferred within the preceding 10 years.
 The DAPT state’s two- or four-year waiting period does not matter once the case enters federal court.

 An offshore asset protection trust operates outside the U.S. legal system entirely.
 A foreign trustee is not subject to U.S. court orders, the Full Faith and Credit Clause does not apply across national borders, and federal bankruptcy jurisdiction does not extend to assets held by a foreign trustee in a foreign jurisdiction.
-A Cook Islands trust eliminates all three DAPT vulnerabilities because the trustee, the assets, and the governing law all sit outside U.S. jurisdiction.
+The Cook Islands trust eliminates all three DAPT vulnerabilities because the trustee, the assets, and the governing law all sit outside U.S. jurisdiction.

 Alper Law has structured offshore and domestic asset protection plans since 1991.
 Schedule a consultation or call (407) 444-0404.